 DevOps is a trendy way to fill the gap between two different streams (developers and operators) that work towards the same goal.
 It is a modern software development and infrastructure management process which helps the organization to boost their efficiency and velocity of work.
 DevOps has become a more popular and widely used technology.
-Let’s discuss What exactly is DevOps and What is the lifecycle of DevOps in this blog.
+Let’s discuss What exactly is DevOps and What is the lifecycle of DevOps Certification in Auckland in this blog.

 What is DevOps?